Determinantal point process

 In mathematics, a determinantal point process is a stochastic point process, the probability distribution of which is characterized as a determinant of some function.
-Such processes arise as important tools in random matrix theory, combinatorics, physics, and wireless network modeling.
+They are suited for modelling global negative correlations, and for efficient algorithms of sampling, marginalization, conditioning, and other inference tasks.
+Such processes arise as important tools in random matrix theory, combinatorics, physics, machine learning, and wireless network modeling.